 - Beetroot

-Citrus fruits contain vitamin C in high amount:
+Citrus fruits contain vitamin C in high amounts

 - Broccoli